 - 1/4-1/2 cup ice cold water

 In a mixing bowl add flour, salt, and sugar and mix together well.
-Slice butter and use a fork to mix in with flour mixture until your have a crumbly texture.
-Next add cold water slowly until you get the right consistency (you don't want your dough to wet and hard to roll).
+Slice butter and use a fork to mix in with flour mixture until you have a crumbly texture.
+Next, add cold water slowly until you get the right consistency (you don't want your dough to wet and hard to roll).
 I added the full 1/2 cup to mine.
-When rolling our dough sprinkle cutting board with flour.
+When rolling the dough, sprinkle cutting board with flour.

-Use hands to knead dough then separate dough in half.
+Use hands to knead the dough then separate the dough in half.

 Roll out and place in a the pie pan.
 Place parchment paper and weights or dried beans inside crust and bake at 400 degrees for 15 minutes.
 Allow to cool then fill and refrigerate according to directions.

 I would love for you to follow along and discover more amazing recipes.